ku1ik/bitpocket/README.md

     $ cd ~/BitPocket
     $ bitpocket sync

-Ensure that you run bitpocket at least once immedately after creating a new slave and before adding new files to the slave directory.
+Ensure that you run bitpocket at least once immediately after creating a new slave and before adding new files to the slave directory.
 If there are files in the master they will be pulled into the slave.
 You may then move files into your slave directory and they will be detected as added.